HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 You do not need your own cheque book to withdraw from your own bank, as they can prepare an omnibus cheque from within the branch that you merely need to sign.

-If you have not exceeded your cash limit you can also withdraw cash from another bank by using your cash card.
-Normally, a charge will be payable.
-You will need to produce some form of identity.
+If you have not exceeded your cash limit you can also withdraw cash from another bank by using your cash card at the counter.
+A charge may be payable and some form of identity will be required.

 You will receive a receipt for the withdrawal, which you should retain until you have checked it against your bank statement.